Tag: great lakes steelhead

 Cattaraugus Creek, New York

 A significant tributary of Lake Erie in western New York.
 Excellent fall and spring steelhead runs with less pressure than the Salmon River.
 A good alternative when the Salmon River is crowded during peak fall season.
+Access is generally good.

 Techniques